pi-base/data/spaces/double-pointed-countable-complement-topology/README.md

 $X$ is the product of {{pibase:S000017}} with {{pibase:S000004}}.

-Considered as #21 ("Double Pointed Countable Complement Topology") in {{doi:10.1007\/978-1-4612-6290-9_6}}.
+Defined as counterexample #21 ("Double Pointed Countable Complement Topology") in {{doi:10.1007\/978-1-4612-6290-9_6}}.